FilippoGaravaglia/DevMemory/README.md

 IMemoryGraphHtmlExporter
 ```

-The application layer defines contracts and business/application behavior.
+The application layer defines contracts and application behavior.

 ---